abos711/react/README.md

 As a signed in user, I would like to access an activity and be able to edit or delete and activity.

 List of Technologies Used:
-JavaScript, Python, Django, React, Heroku,
+JavaScript, Python, Django, React, Heroku, GitHub

+Unsolved Problems:
+Styling, Updated/Delete CRUD, Deployment